 Intermediate cases are private investments in culture, especially when they generate impressive values.
-An exemplary instance is BMC, the Budapest Music Centre, legally a limited company, and financed from public and private sources.
+An exemplary instance is BMC, the Budapest Music Centre, legally a limited company, financed from public and private sources.
 A regular exhibitor at the MIDEM in Cannes, BMC mainly focuses on contemporary music and jazz.
 The government contributed both to the construction and the operation of the institution.
-The new BMC building in the centre of Budapest has a concert hall, a smaller stage for jazz events, combined with a restaurant, residence area, music archive and offices.
+The new BMC building in the centre of Budapest has a concert hall, a smaller stage for jazz events combined with a restaurant, residence area, music archive and offices.

 A peculiar project is the Prima Primissima Award, initiated in 2003 by wealthy entrepreneurs and their companies.
 It includes ten categories: next to science, sport, or media there are art categories as well.
 Winners – mostly individuals but also organisations – are selected by juries and popular votes, and get important amounts, up to 20 million HUF.